 The traditional approach never looks at the entire balance solution.
 It only ever uses the Dynamic RTB to balance a rotor.
 The solution must incorporate BOTH Static & Dynamic balance to achieve an efficient result.

-On multi-bladed systems, static balance is only ever done when new or when the blade is sent for a major overhaul at an approved blade repair center which has a master blade.
+On multi-bladed systems, static balance is only ever done properly when new or when the blade is sent for a major overhaul at an approved blade repair centre which has a physical master blade.

 Red: Static/Moment Balance Correction Weights

 The traditional blade management process allows the Span Moment Arm of individual blades to migrate – UNDETECTED.
 This results in mismatched blades.